JohnAD/plusplus/README.md

 A web framework / generator for both the front HTML/JS and C backend API server.

-This is BOTH a tool and a library.
+This library is meant to be used with the `plusplus` command-line tool.
 They are designed to work together.

 ## Purpose

 The last thing the world needs is Yet Another Web Framework.
-And, yet, this one (as of June 2023) is somewhat different.
+And, yet, this one (as of May 2023) is somewhat different.
 It uses the cross compilation function of nim to create:

 * a static website built from HTML/JS/CSS files acting as the web site front end